sagar87/tensorsignatures/docs/tutorials.rst

 .. figure::  images/strand_biases.png
    :align:   center
+   :height: 150px

+   *Transcriptional and Replicational strand biases for each mutational signature of the simulated dataset.*

 Rows display the context and columns repspective signatures.
 Note the logarithmic scaling of the colorbar which indicates that a baseline value of 1 resembles a mutational process